TalalMash/Custom-Speedify-Debian13-BPIR4/README.md

 bash install.sh
 ```
-- Use RealVNC on phone/tablet/laptop with the default port on 192.168.1.1 to view Speedify UI
+- Use RealVNC on phone/tablet/laptop with the default port on 192.168.1.1 to view Speedify UI, credential match SSH login
 - Note that everytime a new VNC connection is made, the GUI is restarted due to a bug with Wayland relative mouse with GTK apps.

     This doesn't affect networking, there is however an annoying 10 second delay before Speedify UI appears. #FIXME